-Civil Service Temporary Upgrade
+- Civil Service

-In some situations, your job classification may be temporarily upgraded for up to 30 consecutive work days.
+may be temporarily upgraded for up to 30 consecutive work days.
 During this period, you perform a different job at a higher classification level.
 To initiate an upgrade, your supervisor must submit a temporary upgrade form to the Office of Classification/Compensation.
 You must also pass any applicable civil service examination.

-If a temporary upgrade action is subject to a bargaining unit agreement, then that agreement rules and procedures shall be adhered to, provided such contract language exists.
+Then that agreement rules and procedures shall be adhered to, provided such contract language exists.